Contexte/eu-crowdsourcing-framework/README.md

 ### The HTML Part

-Light, most of it is generated via JS.
+Not much of it, since it is mostly generated via JS.

 ### pybossa.taskLoaded